PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 This environment variable is used to configure the host ip of the redis server for talawa api's redis client to connect with.

 - More information can be found at [this](https://github.com/redis/redis) link.

+### AWS (SES)

+Listed below are the environment variables for configuring AWS Simple Email Service (SES).

+#### AWS_ACCESS_KEY_ID

+This environment variable is used to configure the AWS Access Key ID for authentication with AWS SES.

+#### AWS_SECRET_ACCESS_KEY

+This environment variable is used to configure the AWS Secret Access Key for authentication with AWS SES.

+#### AWS_SES_FROM_EMAIL

+This environment variable is used to configure the email address that will be used as the sender for emails sent from the talawa api.
+This email must be verified in AWS SES.

+#### AWS_SES_FROM_NAME

+This environment variable is used to configure the name that will be displayed as the sender for emails sent from the talawa api.

+#### AWS_SES_REGION

+This environment variable is used to configure the AWS region where your SES instance is located.

 ### CACHE_ENTITY_TTLS